jsmarier-courses/midterm-project-sominan01/mpad2003_midterm_sominan.md

 This data has 28539 rows and 11 columns before cleaning up the data.
 The data has some clutters, but it is cleaner than I expected.
 The service request ID and opened date are in order.
 There are \N in description, closed date, address, latitude, longitude, and ward columns.
+For water and environment, many descriptions are written as /N.
 There are also two blank rows in 28538 and 28539 without any information.

 Specific Observations:
 Column C and D are nominal variables under categorical variables.